 Myotonic Dystrophy: Family Stories

-MDF Board Member David Herbert is using his background in business development and new ventures to help forge critical new partnerships for MDF.
+Myotonic Board Member David Herbert is using his background in business development and new ventures to help forge critical new partnerships for Myotonic.
 Understanding the economic and social impacts of DM is crucial to getting business working toward a cure.

 After Julia Thorsness’ husband Jim died from complications of myotonic dystrophy at 59, she decided to put her professional and personal experience to work to help DM families.

 When Luke Bolt was 13, he noticed his hands would lock in contraction with use and were weakening.
 When his mother Jodie heard about the problem, myotonic dystrophy was on the top of her list of possibilities.

 Although Tim Haylon launched his first Facebook birthday fundraiser in 2018, they Haylon family already had a tradition of financially supporting myotonic dystrophy research.